umarhassan-mitodl/21a.500j-spring-2014/content/pages/syllabus.md

 Writing and Communication Center
 --------------------------------

-MIT's [Writing and Communication Center](http://cmsw.mit.edu/writing-and-communication-center/) offers free consultation as well as on-line help to MIT students at any stage of the writing process.
+MIT's {{% resource_link "170b288f-944d-42f9-999d-c02ca47506c2" "Writing and Communication Center" %}} offers free consultation as well as on-line help to MIT students at any stage of the writing process.
 Get help overcoming writer's block and formulating an argument, and with questions on grammar and style.
 (Writing Center consultants do not proofread, but they do offer help with grammar and beyond).